Skip to content

 └── test_registration.py

-2. Write Your Tools
+2. Write your tools

-Same LangChain patterns as in the main repo:
+Tools follow the same LangChain patterns as in the main repo:

 from langchain_core.runnables import RunnableConfig